cbadenes/semantic-report-search/README.md

 GET http://localhost:8000/v0/search?q=Digital
 ```

-### Test the Search API from the Frontend Interface
+### 6.Test the Search API from the Frontend Interface

 To explore the search results via a web interface: